 Kitchen Gardens for Tribal Communities

 The kitchen garden project with tribal communities took place in three villages.
-Even though there was a water scarcity in the village these 130 families grew vegetables like radish, okra, field bean, tomato pumpkin, bottle gourd and sponge gourd.
+Even though there was a water scarcity in the village these 130 families are growing vegetables like radish, okra, field bean, tomato pumpkin, bottle gourd and sponge gourd.
 102 families saved seeds from the previous harvest and Anisha provided seeds for the remaining 28 families.
 On an average 10-12 kgs. of vegetables was grown and consumed by each family.
 130 families generated 1331 kgs. of vegetables and saved Rs.37,700/-.
 Anisha staff visits the villages once a month to provide ongoing support.

 Valli meeting with tribal women